nodeshift/nodejs-reference-architecture/docs/functional-components/databases.md

   system user.
 In these cases ensure you run the Node.js program using the client as non-admin user.

-## MySQL/MariaDB

-There are two almost equally popular clients mysql and mysql2, however only [mysql2][] supports prepared statements.
-We recommend you use [mysql2][] as our experience is that you should use prepared statements (for security and performance reasons) whenever possible.

 ## Elasticsearch

 Recommendation is to use [@elastic/elasticsearch][] which is the